Midhras ADMIN January 16, 2018

 Shots on DET should feature your own compositions.
 As such, cut scene shots have no merit here unless you can find a way to pause the game and still control the camera freely.
 This is possible in the Mass Effect games, for example.

-Don't use photoshop to improve a shot.
+Don't use non-injectable post-processing to improve a shot.
 Cropping or stitching panoramas is ok.
 I'm sure no one would fault you for fixing a small bit of clipping or visual artifact that would ruin an otherwise great shot, either.

 There are plenty of tools out there for tweaking real-time visuals.
 SweetFX, ReShade, and ENB are all staples of the screenshotting community.